Roque: Differences from croquet

 Roque developed sub-variants, including two-ball roque and royal roque.

 History

 Historical roque

 The name "roque" was suggested by Samuel Crosby of New York City in 1899, who came to it by removing the initial "c" and final "t" from "croquet."
 The National Croquet Association, formed in 1882, thereafter changed its name to the National Roque Association in 1899.
 "Roque" is not to be confused with "roquet" /roʊˈkeɪ/, the term used in both roque and croquet for the bonus shot a player earns after striking another ball (on which he is not "dead") with his own.

-The American Roque League was founded in 1916 and, after mergers with various other roque entities, became the centralized roque league on August 20, 1920.
-It last published its rules in the 1950s; the National Two Ball Roque Association last published its revised rules in 1961.
+The American Roque League was founded in 1916 and, after mergers with various other roque entities, it became the centralized roque league on August 20, 1920.
+It last published its rules in 1959; the National Two Ball Roque Association last published its revised rules in 1961.

 Contemporary roque

 In 2004, the American Roque and Croquet Association suspended tournaments indefinitely as the number of participants at the Nationals had dropped to single figures.

 Roque is still played by a small number of people in the United States.
 An historic roque court in Clinton, Illinois was restored to playing condition in 2013.
 A roque tournament is held annually in Angelica, New York.